jnale-hub/movie-finder-nextjs/README.md

 - 📱 Responsive design for all screen sizes
 - 🎬 Genre-based movie discovery
 - ⚡ Optimized performance with Next.js
+- 🎬 Ability to play trailer of the movie

 ## Limitations